Government Information Access & Public Service Policy

 - Retrieval of government documents from the stacks.

 - Renewal of materials by phone.

-Assistance in locating government information is available at the Reference Desk during all hours that the desk is staffed.
-During our busiest times of year (mid-terms and finals), it may be best to contact the Head of Government Documents directly, either by email or phone, as demand for computers may make it difficult to research government information.
+Assistance in locating government information is available through the Ask A Librarian service or ask for assistance at the Borrowing Services Desk.
+During our busiest times of year (mid-terms and finals), it may be best to contact the Government Documents Librarian directly, either by email or phone, as demand for computers may make it difficult to research government information.